 Every person, private citizen or professional, who has reason to believe that a child under the age of 18 is being abused or neglected is mandated by law to promptly report suspected abuse to the Oklahoma Department of Human Services (DHS).
+Oklahoma statutes define child abuse as harm or threatened harm to a child's health, safety, or welfare b a person responsible for the child.
+This incluses non-accidental physical or mental injury, sexual abuse, or neglect (Title 10-, Section 7102).
 Likewise, law enforcement will be notified when there is reason to believe a criminal act has occurred.
 Reports can be made at any time to the DHS Abuse and Neglect Hotline at 1-800-522-3511.
 The hotline is available 24 hours-a-day, 7 days-a-week.